House Bill 2839 History

 (b) Whenever a person, firm or corporation discharges an

-person, firm or corporation shall pay the
+such the person, firm or corporation shall pay the

 employee's wages in full within seventy-two hours.